March 19, 2007

 Projected Preconceptions

-Symbolic projection and reflection are the means by which we learn to experience our own true nature.
-Each projection and reaction entertains the desire to symbolically justify to ourselves who we are.
+Symbolic projection and reflection are how we learn to experience our own true nature.
+Each projection and reaction entertain the desire to symbolically justify to ourselves who we are.
 We attempt to explain our inner life by casting our reflection into space and time.
 Our very being senses life as a symbolic journey towards a greater understanding that can only be discovered through experience.
-In Life we sometimes experience ourselves as living in another dimension that symbolically re-presents its self in 3D space/time.
+In Life we sometimes experience ourselves as living in another dimension that symbolically represents itself in 3D space/time.

 This inner being exists within and beyond human comprehension.
 It is more felt than understood.
 Yet, because of the symbolic nature of design we can experience, discover and interpret for ourselves certain aspects of this internal mystery.
 The more mysterious and hidden the circumstance the more complex the challenge becomes.

 Design consciousness is based upon the premise that what we perceive outside of ourselves, i.e. the outer objective world, has a corresponding and symbolic relationship with what lies cloaked within us.
 It is here where the symbolism that is attributed to design consciousness becomes analogous with the unknown mystery of Being.
-Design helps interpret and understand both ourselves and the world around us.
+Design clarifies our understanding of ourselves and our surroundings.

 Please note that the symbolic interpretation of these projected events are more felt than understood.
 This is because the mind is unable to grasp the vastness surrounding the concept of Being.
 The mind has the tendency to invite separateness and therefore create a symbolic disconnect with who we really are.
 Our mind has the potential to detach us from the symbolic reality that connects us to the Universe.
 The same vehicle that supports us is in our journey towards greater understanding of our objective world, is also capable of creating division and distortion in our inner world.
 This can bring great difficulty if we mistakenly identify ourselves (self) with our mind rather than with our deep-seated connection, i.e. feeling, to Being.